 As you land in Indianapolis, the first thing you'll notice is the airport.
-And not just in that “now-where-did-they-put-the-baggage-carousel-this-time” way.
-The first new international airport in America designed and built after 9/11, Indianapolis International Airport has been named the best airport in North America in 2014, 2013, 2012, and 2010 by Airports Council International, best airport in America from Conde Nast Travler, and has been rated #1 (on everything from security to baggage claim) by travelers in a J.D.
+The first new international airport in America designed and built after 9/11, Indianapolis International Airport has been named the best airport in North America in 2015, 2014, 2013, 2012, and 2010 by Airports Council International, best airport in America from Conde Nast Traveler, and has been rated #1 (on everything from security to baggage claim) by travelers in a J.D.
 Power & Associates poll.

 Whether you are on a bus tour experiencing group travel in Indy or are taking a 15-minute cab ride from the airport, the second notable sight you'll encounter is your downtown hotel.
-Indianapolis has been recognized by the Wall Street Journal as having the nation's #1 hotel value–as well as what an Expedia® Insiders' Select™ poll recently named as the nation's best hotel.
+From the stunning blue glass of the JW Marriott Indianapolis to the art you’ll encounter at the Conrad Indianapolis and The Alexander, Indy has a wide variety of hotel options for every style and price point.

 Our many stages support thriving local music and theater scenes, while welcoming touring shows of all kinds.
 And in a city that built its reputation on sports both amateur and professional, you'll almost always find some sort of competition going on.
-As host of the world's 1st and 2nd-largest single-day sporting events (the Indianapolis 500 and the Brickyard 400)—and as the host of Super Bowl XLVI in 2012—we know how to show guests a good time.
+As host of the world's largest single-day sporting event (the Indianapolis 500)—and as the host of Super Bowl XLVI in 2012—we know how to show guests a good time.

 Enjoy your visit and remember, if you ever need help, just find a local.
 Hoosier Hospitality is what we're known for and the citizens of Indianapolis are always eager to share the best of our city with you.